brice-v/born/README.md

 A: Gorgonia is great but uses a different approach.
 Born focuses on modern Go (generics), pure Go (no CGO), and production-first design inspired by Burn.

 **Q: When will it be ready?**
-A: Phase 1 (v0.1.1) and Phase 2 (v0.2.0 WebGPU) are RELEASED!
-ONNX support (Phase 3) targeted for Q1 2026.
+A: Core features (v0.1-v0.3) are RELEASED!
+Includes CPU/GPU backends and transformer primitives.
+ONNX import targeted for v0.5.0 (Q2 2026).

 **Q: Can I use PyTorch models?**
 A: Yes!
-Via ONNX import (Phase 3).
+Via ONNX import (v0.5.0, Q2 2026).
 Train in PyTorch, deploy with Born.

 **Q: WebAssembly support?**
 A: Yes!
 Pure Go compiles to WASM natively.
 Inference in browsers out of the box.